 As a group we act as the UK advocates for Kawasaki Disease, with a specific focus on:

 - Raising awareness – both across the general public and the medical community

 - Knowledge sharing – building and effectively sharing knowledge about Kawasaki Disease

 - Encouraging and enabling best practice in clinical care across the UK

 The Steering Group is relatively new but already we have had a significant impact.
 Together, key priorities for Kawasaki Disease have been identified with the endorsement of the Societi Foundation UK Strategy for Kawasaki Disease.
-Routes through which to share information about Kawasaki Disease across the medical community have been established, close working with the Royal College of Paediatricians and Child Health is now in place – and a writing group has been set up to develop updated national guidance for Kawasaki Disease care – including recommended lifetime care needs.
+Routes through which to share information about Kawasaki Disease across the medical community have been established, close working with the Royal College of Paediatricians and Child Health is now in place – and a writing group developed updated national guidance for Kawasaki Disease care – including recommended lifetime care needs.